FiestaLake/FiestaLake/README.md

 ## `println` **"Hello World!"**
-I'm Sung Mingi (A.K.A FiestaLake), one of the many students in South Korea! </br>
+I'm Sung Mingi (A.K.A FiestaLake), one of students in South Korea! </br>

 ## Info / Hobby
 As a student in Korea, I still study a lot of subjects. </br>